-Trapped in a snow storm, Patrick Brannan survived for three days in his Northstar TC700.
+Trapped in a snow storm, Patrick Brannan survived for three days in his Northstar pop-up camper.
 He had already won the truck camper lottery.

-TCM: You said in your email that you have an interesting story about when you bought your camper.
-Tell us your story.
+You told us via email that you have an interesting story about buying your camper.
+What’s your story?

 At the time, I was hoping to find a used camper for around $2,500.
 The bank president wanted $7,000.
 That was well out of my price range so I said to him, “In case you don’t sell it, here’s my name and phone number”.
 He took my information down and I went back home.

 The next morning the phone rang at 9:00am and it was the president of the bank.
 He asked if we’d go for $3,500 dollars, I said “I’ll be there in five minutes”.
 My wife was so excited when she got home and saw it in the driveway.

 “With a pop-up truck camper I can go on rough roads and turn on tight switchbacks.”

 What amazing luck!
 You truly hit the truck camper lottery.
 Let’s backtrack.
 How did you get into camping?

 We camped all the time.
 I had a cap on the back of my truck.
 It was basically a sheet of plywood covered in carpet and a long box like a coffin with gear in it.
 I would sleep on the floor of the truck and my wife was sleeping on top of the box.
 She couldn’t even sit up to drink water.

 We live in Colorado, so I had seen truck campers and thought they looked nice.
 I hadn’t really looked inside of one, but knew that’s what I eventually wanted.

 Above: If Patrick brings two bikes along, he can put them on a trailer